Traveling to Syria in 2025: Updated Guide

 - Damascus: Via Recta Hotel, Beit Al Mamluka, Beit Al Wali.

-- Aleppo: Rigga Palace, Laurus Hotel.
+- Aleppo: Quattro Hotel, Rigga Palace, Laurus Hotel.

 - Homs: Villa Rosa.